klebgenomics/.github/profile/README.md

 The KlebNET-GSP Epidemiology Consortium collates publicly available _K. pneumoniae_ species complex (KpSC) whole genome sequences with matched isolate source and sampling information, to support:

 * KlebNET Clone Reviews – collaborative genomic epidemiology reviews of globally distributed clones (e.g multi-drug resistant or hypervirulent clones);
-* KlebNET Clone Risk Framework – a systematic risk framework to support global genomic surveillance of  pneumoniae;
+* KlebNET Clone Risk Framework – a systematic risk framework to support global genomic surveillance of _K. pneumoniae_;
 * [KlebNET Metadata Repository](https://github.com/klebgenomics/KlebNET-Metadata-Repository-Database) – a comprehensive open-access repository of enhanced contextual meta-data, facilitating use and reuse of publicly available data by the global research community by enabling robust epidemiology and genomic meta-analyses.

 The consortium is coordinated by Kelly Wyres and Hina Salimuddin (Monash University, Australia) on behalf of the KlebNet-GSP and operates according to its [Terms of Reference](https://docs.google.com/document/d/12wuWxgucGVYnnKHZ8xvDCVLQhV0tEafCb2CuxClw0Hw/edit?usp=sharing).

-Participation in the consortium is contingent on contributing [contextual metadata]() for Klebsiella genome sequences that have been deposited in public databases, for inclusion in the [metadata repository](https://github.com/klebgenomics/KlebNET-Metadata-Repository-Database) and consortium analyses.
+Participation in the consortium is contingent on contributing [contextual metadata](https://github.com/klebgenomics/Klebsiella-genome-metadata/tree/main) for _Klebsiella_ genome sequences that have been deposited in public databases, for inclusion in the [metadata repository](https://github.com/klebgenomics/KlebNET-Metadata-Repository-Database) and consortium analyses.

 To join, please complete the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSe9yoXfh0MP_tqvWh7RqxFKXr30MMAQkeZ_sxhEPyIsQX43dQ/viewform).